arunpraba/reactjs.org/src/content/learn/preserving-and-resetting-state.md

 </Sandpack>

 State is associated with the tree position.
-A `key` lets you specify a named position instead of relying on order.
+A `key` enables you specify a named position instead of relying on order.

 </Solution>